mgrechanik/yii2-activefield-additional-error/README.md

-# Adding special span to activefield with bootstrap error class .is-invalid to desired place of field template
+# Adding a special span to activefield with bootstrap error class .is-invalid to desired place of field template

 ## What is it about? <span id="demo"></span>